filipeabs/crud-with-quarkus/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+Our main goal with this repository is to training and exercise the four basics REST API endpoints: create, read, update and delete.

+Something else that comes in handy with this repository is the way we work with H2 - the in memory database, using SQL data load local script.

+Let's see if we can follow this one and pratice!
+Good luck! :)

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```
+> **_NOTE:_** Take a look at mvnw file and modified it as you wish, 'cause I had to modify it at line 77! _WSL Environment problems_! :)

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.